salvere002/chat-ui/docs/SERVICE_CONFIG_GUIDE.md

 1. **Connection Method Dropdown**: When you change the connection method, the backend URL automatically updates to the saved configuration for that adapter type
 2. **Backend URL Field**: You can modify the URL, and it will be saved specifically for the current connection method
 3. **Automatic Persistence**: Each adapter type remembers its own backend URL configuration
+4. **Automatic Service Configuration**: ChatService is automatically reconfigured when settings are saved

 ### Configuration Examples:
 - **REST API**: `http://localhost:5001/api`